-FDD, the Feature Driven Development methodology is aligned to the Agile development methodology.
-It is a design-oriented agile process developed and refined by Jeff De Luca, Peter Coad and others.
+FDD, the Feature Driven Development methodology is aligned with the Agile development methodology.
+It is a design-oriented agile process developed and refined by Jeff De Luca, Peter Coad, and others.
 The project is divided into features.
 These features are small pieces of a complete project.
-With the help of FDD you can create design, code and code inspection schedules without going into elaborate paperwork.
+With the help of FDD, you can create design, code, and code inspection schedules without going into elaborate paperwork.
 Here the focus is more on relying on people and their roles for development.

 Let’s learn more.

 #1 FDD has 5 Process Steps

 The client and the development team make an overall model.
 Detailed domain models are created and then these models are progressively merged into the overall model.
 Guided by a chief architect, team members get a good understanding of the complete model.